 Wenger was in charge of Les Monégasques when Henry joined the club as a youth player.
 Identifying the player’s immense potential, Wenger handed Henry his first minutes in top tier football during Monaco’s 2-0 defeat to Nice.

 FIFA’s new chief of Global Football Development insisted on Henry playing as a winger, believing his pace and dribbling finesse would be problematic to tackle for opposition fullbacks.

-That relationship lasted only 17 days, as Wenger was given the boot by Monaco for a dismal start to the club’s 94/95 campaign.
+That relationship lasted only 17 days, as Monaco gave Wenger the boot for a dismal start to the club’s 94/95 campaign.
 But Henry didn’t take long to showcase why his first manager had so much trust in him.

 World Cup 1998